The Mirai does 650 km on one cow’s poop

 Toyota: first images of next-gen Mirai fuel cell car

 Toyota will present the Mirai Concept, a preview of the second model generation of the fuel cell sedan at the Toyko Motor Show.
-Pictures published in advance show the new edition planned for 2020 as easily agreeable.
-There will also be some changes in technology.Weiterlesen
+Pre-release photos of the new edition, planned for 2020 show a more agreeable design as well as some technical changes.Weiterlesen

 – ADVERTISEMENT –